cynarrator/cynarrator.github.io/_posts/2023-08-14-What-You-Need-To-Know-About-Using-SSH-With-Github-and-Gitlab.md

 * ``User`` is the UNIX username of the git server. **It is not your gitlab or github username as you may think** Unless you have a selfhosted gitlab server, you are always going to set it to ``git`` user.
 And it is the same for Gitlab and Github as many things are.

+* ``Port`` defines the port number ssh is listening on the server, by default the port is ``22`` and Github and Gitlab both use the default port.
+Change it only in case you need to.

+* ``PreferredAuthentications`` defines what kind of Authentication mechanism do you wish to use with the server.
+Gitlab and Github only accept ``publickey`` as an authentication mechanism.
+If your ssh server required the use of password, you would set it to ``password`` instead but it is not the case here.
+If you absolutely want to force using public key in case of weird issues, you may also set ``PubkeyAuthentication`` to ``yes`` or ``no`` in a similar way.

-* ``Host`` is where you put in the URL of your git server.
+* ``HostName`` is where you put in the URL of your git server.
 If it is gitlab, it will be ``gitlab.com`` and if its github, it will be ``github.com`` without any ``https://``.
 In case of selfhosted system, you would put in the hostname of your selfhosted server including any subdomains.

+* ``Host *`` matches to all the host.
+This is a default fallback entry.
+If you need to have a default identity, you put it here.
+It is not necessary to have but I have mentioned it nontheless

 **It is possible for you to use one key for Gitlab, another key for Github and third key for something else.
 Just change ``Host`` accordingly**